rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 One of the most interesting aspects to me, however, has been Trainz's backwards compatibility with legacy formats.

 Among these formats is .tfx, a particle system file created by Twinkles, an obscure program made by Kazys Stepanas in 2002.
-I believe the program was made with support for Auran's "Jet" engine in mind, but I'm not entirely sure why N3V (then Auran) chose it over JET's built in particle functionality; from glancing at the engine documentation, the built in particles seem to be a lot more capable (trails, mesh emitters, etc).
+I believe the program was made with support for Auran's "Jet" engine in mind, but I'm not entirely sure why N3V (then Auran) chose it over JET's built in particle functionality; glancing at the engine documentation, the built in particles seem to be a lot more capable (trails, mesh emitters, etc).
-Regardless, it was still a fun challenge to reverse engineer the format and subsequently create a viewer and editor program (with hopefully better camera controls than the original Auran tool).
+Regardless, it was still a fun challenge to reverse engineer the format and create a viewer/editor program (with hopefully better camera controls than the original Auran tool).

 Before starting on the format serialization code or looking into the minutiae of particle rendering optimizations, I decided to first get to know the format and see how it's structured.
 This process consisted of a few hours of meticulously exporting and diffing pairs of .tfx files - one having a target value set to its default, and the other with the value set to an easily recognizable integer or float.